mikaelbr/awesome-es2015-proxy/README.md

 - [React Easy State](https://github.com/solkimicreb/react-easy-state): A transparent state management library for React.
 - [The Observer Utility](https://github.com/nx-js/observer-util): A general purpose transparent reactivity library (React Easy State is just a thin wrapper of it).
 It uses ES6 Proxies to achieve a 100% language coverage for reactivity.
 - [The Compiler Utility](https://github.com/nx-js/compiler-util): A 'sandboxed' code evaluation library.
 It uses ES6 Proxies (has traps) in conjuction with the `with` keyword to 'sandbox' code.
+- [Did I do that?](https://github.com/mikaelbr/did-i-do-that): A debug tool based on JavaScript Proxy to track surprising/unwanted mutation of objects.

 ## Meta-programming in general